akseidel/03_TSP_GA_CROSSOVER_AKS/README.md

 * Button &ndash; **Restart(All New Cities)**
   - Restarts the evolution for a new set of cities from scratch using the control settings indicated.
+* Button &ndash; **Show Order/Hide Order**
+  - Toggles showing the city numbers that indicate the travel path order.
+This can be useful when travel paths appear to cross exactly at a city.
+The city numbers will show which paths actually involve the city.
 * Button &ndash; **See ReadMe**
   - Opens this application's ReadMe file at Github to substitute for instructions.
 * Button &ndash; **Reset(Use Same Cities)**